'QAnon Shaman' Jacob Chansley sentenced to 41 months in prison for role in US Capitol riot - KRDO

 He said he was wrong to enter the Capitol on January 6, and that he is not an insurrectionist or domestic terrorist.

-His sprawling speech held the attention of the judge, as Chansley quoted Supreme Court Justice Clarence Thomas and “The Shawshank Redemption,” and described wanting to live his life like Jesus Christ and GhaGandhindi.
+His sprawling speech held the attention of the judge, as Chansley quoted Supreme Court Justice Clarence Thomas and “The Shawshank Redemption,” and described wanting to live his life like Jesus Christ and Gandhi.

 “The hardest part about this is to know that I’m to blame.
 To have to look in the mirror and know, you really messed up.
 Royally,” Chansley said.